jtpack/Blue-and-Pink-Synth-Editor/README.md

 - Make sure that MIDI CC send/receive is turned ON
 - Make sure that MIDI Program Change send/receive is turned ON
 - Make sure that you choose the correct MIDI channel on the Settings page in Blue and Pink Synth Editor

-# Platforms

-- macOS
-- Linux (Lightly tested with Debian 12 inside VirtualBox on a Mac)
-  - It is unknown whether this will work on a computer running Linux as its actual OS
-- Raspberry Pi with a Touchscreen (Use this repository: https://github.com/jtpack/Blue-and-Pink-Synth-Editor-RPi)
-- Support for Windows is planned for the future
-  - Note: There is an issue with rtmidi on Windows which prevents the reception of large SYSEX messages (like preset dumps from Nymphes)
-    - This means that when a preset is loaded on Nymphes, we only get its parameters via MIDI CC
-      - This means we do not get parameters as float values, and we also do not get chord parameters
-    - This does not stop us from sending these parameters to the Nymphes as a SYSEX message.

 # Installation